Superposition Theorem Formula for Electric Circuit

 Another way is to determine the contribution of each independent source to the variable and then add them up.
 The latter approach is known as superposition.

-Superposition Theorem Theory
+What is Superposition Theorem

-The idea of superposition rests on the linearity property.
-The superposition principle states that the voltage across (or currents through) an element in a linear circuit is the algebraic sum of the voltages across (or currents through) that element due to each independent source acting alone.
+The principle of superposition theorem states that the voltage across (or currents through) an element in a linear circuit is the algebraic sum of the voltages across (or currents through) that element due to each independent source acting alone.

 The principle of superposition helps us to analyze a linear circuit with more than one independent source by calculating the contribution of each independent source separately.